PavithragokulakrishnanSF/ej2-quickstart/README.md

 2. Navigate to the **`CDN/quickstart`** directory.
 3. Open the **`index.html`** file in a web browser.
 4. The page will render the Syncfusion JavaScript (ES5) Grid control.

-## Usage
-You can modify the `index.html` file to explore different Grid configurations and understand how the Syncfusion JavaScript (ES5) Grid behaves with various settings.

-## Additional Resources
-For more details and advanced scenarios, refer to the official Syncfusion getting started documentation for JavaScript (ES5) controls.